Delphia USA Inc. Purchases Shares of 33,820 Landsea Homes Co. (NASDAQ:LSEA)

-Delphia USA Inc. acquired a new position in Landsea Homes Co.
-(NASDAQ:LSEA – Get Rating) in the second quarter, according to its most recent filing with the Securities and Exchange Commission.
-The institutional investor acquired 33,820 shares of the company’s stock, valued at approximately $225,000.
-Delphia USA Inc. owned approximately 0.08% of Landsea Homes at the end of the most recent quarter.
+Delphia USA Inc. purchased a new position in Landsea Homes Co.
+(NASDAQ:LSEA – Get Rating) in the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor purchased 33,820 shares of the company’s stock, valued at approximately $225,000.
+Delphia USA Inc. owned approximately 0.08% of Landsea Homes as of its most recent SEC filing.

-Several other institutional investors have also recently modified their holdings of LSEA.
-Renaissance Technologies LLC boosted its stake in Landsea Homes by 187.3% in the first quarter.
-Renaissance Technologies LLC now owns 142,200 shares of the company’s stock worth $1,216,000 after buying an additional 92,700 shares in the last quarter.
-Coombe Bender & Co LLC bought a new position in shares of Landsea Homes during the 2nd quarter valued at $566,000.
-Russell Investments Group Ltd. raised its position in Landsea Homes by 15.6% in the 2nd quarter.
-Russell Investments Group Ltd. now owns 433,700 shares of the company’s stock worth $2,887,000 after purchasing an additional 58,523 shares during the period.
-O Shaughnessy Asset Management LLC bought a new stake in Landsea Homes in the second quarter worth $297,000.
-Finally, Citadel Advisors LLC bought a new stake in Landsea Homes in the second quarter worth $255,000.
-22.17% of the stock is currently owned by institutional investors.
+Other institutional investors have also recently made changes to their positions in the company.
+State Street Corp grew its stake in shares of Landsea Homes by 14.9% during the 2nd quarter.
+State Street Corp now owns 137,001 shares of the company’s stock valued at $912,000 after acquiring an additional 17,808 shares during the period.
+Citadel Advisors LLC bought a new stake in shares of Landsea Homes during the 2nd quarter valued at $255,000.
+Rhumbline Advisers purchased a new position in shares of Landsea Homes during the 2nd quarter valued at $96,000.
+O Shaughnessy Asset Management LLC bought a new stake in Landsea Homes during the second quarter valued at about $297,000.
+Finally, Lazard Asset Management LLC raised its holdings in Landsea Homes by 84.5% during the second quarter.
+Lazard Asset Management LLC now owns 19,248 shares of the company’s stock valued at $128,000 after acquiring an additional 8,814 shares during the period.
+Institutional investors own 22.17% of the company’s stock.

-In related news, Director Robert S. Miller acquired 5,000 shares of the firm’s stock in a transaction on Monday, November 14th.
-The stock was acquired at an average cost of $5.42 per share, for a total transaction of $27,100.00.
-Following the acquisition, the director now owns 24,662 shares of the company’s stock, valued at $133,668.04.
-The purchase was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Insiders acquired 7,769 shares of company stock valued at $42,306 over the last quarter.
-76.10% of the stock is owned by company insiders.
+In other Landsea Homes news, Director Robert S. Miller purchased 5,000 shares of the stock in a transaction that occurred on Monday, November 14th.
+The stock was purchased at an average price of $5.42 per share, with a total value of $27,100.00.
+Following the acquisition, the director now owns 24,662 shares in the company, valued at $133,668.04.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Insiders acquired 7,769 shares of company stock valued at $42,306 in the last three months.
+Corporate insiders own 76.10% of the company’s stock.

 Wall Street Analysts Forecast Growth